 Evaluate the design team as carefully as the delivery team.
 Who will lead the design of your project?
 What is their background and design philosophy?
 How do they approach the balance between aesthetics and functionality?
 Ask to see examples of their work across different briefs and sectors.
 A strong design team adapts its approach to each client rather than applying a house style regardless of context.

 The space planning process reveals much about a firm’s design rigour.
 How do they gather information about the way your organisation works?
 Do they conduct utilisation studies and stakeholder workshops, or do they rely on assumptions?
-How do they reconcile competing demands: the tension between open plan and enclosed space, between collaboration and concentration, between efficiency and generosity?
+How do they reconcile competing demands, such as the tension between open plan and enclosed space, or between collaboration and concentration?
 The quality of the questions a design team asks is often the best indicator of the quality of the answers they will provide.

 Design That Reflects Your Organisation